prinsbert/qmmp-dev/extras/package/win32/qmmp-1.x/README-win32.txt

 Extra plugins (see http://qmmp.ylsoftware.com/plugins.php):
   - FFap - enhanced Monkey's Audio (APE) decoder;
-  - Goom - audio visualization based on goom project;
+  - Goom - audio visualization based on goom project.
-  - History - a tool for collection information about listened tracks.

 This archive also contains third-party libraries.
 Source code of these libraries is freely available on the Internet.